 Tobias Menzies, playing Prince Philip!

 You’ll totally recognise him, but chances are you had no idea what he’s called.
 The seasoned actor’s been in Game of Thrones, The Thick of It and The Night Manager but the role in The Crown has the potential to catapult him into full-on mainstream.
-We’re looking forwards to some DofE classic racist gaffes as the great man hits the stride of middle age.
+We’re looking forwards to some DofE classic gaffes as the great man hits the stride of middle age, and we’re sure Menzies is up to the part.

 And that’s not all the casting drama…